 Applications.
 This Five Ten shoe is engineered primarily for sport climbing and bouldering.
 It delivers adequate performance on overhangs.
 It may be used both indoors and outdoors.

 The Five Ten Hiangle is a low-top rock climbing shoe for men and women.
-Note that its unlined upper is advertised to stretch about half an inch, so purchasers must take this into account when buying one.
 A customized and secure fit is handled by the Velcro strapping system.
 Its asymmetric shape puts the foot into a curved position.
 It concentrates the power on the inside edge of the forefoot (the big toe).

 Midsole.
 This leather climbing shoe from Five Ten uses a stiff midsole to give climbers sufficient support when mounting on pockets and edges.
 It has some flex to it for comfort.

 Outsole.
 The Hiangle’s ability to latch on to a variety of surfaces, including rocky ones, is thanks to its Stealth C4 outsole.
 It is made of a type of rubber compound that provides sufficient grip during smearing and edging.
 The men's version is at 3.5 mm thick, while the women's pair is at 4.2 mm.
 Five Ten engineers opted to extend its rear end to the back of the heel to assist in heel-hooking situations.